brecconsulting/gfw-sync/README.md

 ### merge_country_layers.py

-This python script merges features from different feature classes into one feature class.
+This python script merges features from different feature classes into one feature class and exports it as shape file.
+It calls archiver.py and uploads shapefile to S3.

 #### Configuration